ioliveros/booky/README.md

 ```
 ---
 #### ORM Schema and Authentication
 DB Schema is straightforward, I used 3 additional entity tables-- Authors, Books and UserProfile.
-I reused the built-in User and `rest_framework_simplejwt` for JWT token implementation
+I reused the built-in User and `rest_framework_simplejwt` for JWToken implementation

 ![Screen Shot 2024-08-20 at 3 22 18 AM](https://github.com/user-attachments/assets/466e369f-2da2-428c-9653-ba33510d5fba)

-#### How to obtain a JWT token?
+#### How to obtain a JWToken?

 Register
 ```bash